Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 "Still.
 I’m sorry.
 I wanted to be good."

 "Naw.
 Hell, Byron Group’s been bugging us to do more PR stuff and, yeah.
 I bet it’d be good for the Ten’Gewek.
 Yeah.
-I mean…I’d maybe think about it."
+I mean...
+I’d maybe think about it."

 "But I’m not doing a naked shoot," Allison said.

 Ava nodded.
 "That’s fair."

-Julian thought for a moment. "…I thought what you did with Daar was very respectful."
+Julian thought for a moment. "...I thought what you did with Daar was very respectful."

-"Daar’s… not easy to disrespect," Ava said carefully.
+"Daar’s... not easy to disrespect," Ava said carefully.

 "Ha!
-That’s true in so many ways…But seriously.
+That’s true in so many ways...
+But seriously.
 He’s the kinda fella who tries really hard to convince himself he don’t have any dignity.
 But he does, and you found it."

 Allison shot him a look.
-"Julian…are you thinking of doing this?"
+"Julian... are you thinking of doing this?"

-"Well…yeah!
+"Well... yeah!
 Just thinkin’ though.
 I dunno.
 Like, if Ava wanted to embarrass Daar, she had the perfect opportunity.
 She didn’t.
 I can’t help but think that means something."

 Allison glanced at Ava, whose expression was kind of apologetic hope.
-"Like… one of those laid bare shoots?"
+"Like... one of those laid bare shoots?"

 "Sure, I guess.
 Heck, I could show off my foot!"